Topic-specific policies

 The standard lays out a “user-centric framework” (an architecture) to handle personal information in a controlled manner in accordance with the privacy-by-design and other requirements of applicable privacy laws and regulations.

-The standard outlines a mechanism for organisations handling personal data to comply with the data subject’s privacy requirements, even as the organisations share and collaborate on processing the data.
+The standard outlines a mechanism for organisations handling personal data to comply with data subjects’ privacy requirements, even as those organisations share and collaborate on processing the data.

 Scope of the standard